Max Baucus: 2008

-United States Ambassador to China
+U.S. Ambassador to China

-On December 26, 2013, President Obama announced his intent to nominate Baucus to the post of Ambassador to China The President submitted Baucus's nomination to the Senate on January 7, 2014.
+On December 20, 2013, President Barack Obama announced his intent to nominate Baucus to the post of U.S. Ambassador to China.
+He submitted Baucus's nomination to the Senate on January 7, 2014.

-A hearing on his nomination was held by the United States Senate Committee on Foreign Relations on January 28, 2014.
-His nomination was later reported to the full United States Senate on February 4, 2014 and a vote for confirmation would later be considered.
-He was later confirmed by the full Senate on February 6, 2014 by a vote of 96–0 and Baucus himself voting "Present".

-Max Baucus was later sworn in by Vice President Joe Biden on February 21, 2014; with his swearing ending the ambassadorship of Gary Locke.
-Baucus cannot speak Mandarin Chinese, which is historically unusual for this position.
+A hearing on the nomination was held by the United States Senate Committee on Foreign Relations on January 28, 2014.
+His nomination was reported to the full Senate on February 4, 2014.
+He was confirmed by the full Senate on February 6, 2014 by a vote of 96–0 and Baucus himself voting "Present".
+Baucus was sworn in by Vice President Joe Biden on February 21, 2014; ending the ambassadorship of Gary Locke.
+Baucus cannot speak Mandarin Chinese, which was historically unusual for this position.

-Baucus ended his ambassadorship in January 2017, as President Donald Trump nominated Governor Terry Branstad from Iowa as the next Ambassador to China.
+Baucus ended his ambassadorship in January 2017, as President Donald Trump nominated Iowa Governor Terry Branstad to serve as the next Ambassador to China.

 Later career

-Max Baucus served on the Board of Advisors to Alibaba Group until May, 2019.
+Baucus served on the Board of Advisors to Alibaba Group until May 2019.

-In July 2022, Baucus helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.-China relations.

 Electoral history

 Personal life

-Baucus has one son, Zeno, by his first wife, Ann Geracimos.
+Baucus has one son by his first wife, Ann Geracimos.
 Baucus and Geracimos divorced in 1982.

-Baucus came under fire from critics calling him a beltway insider who no longer really lives in Montana and only occasionally comes to visit.
+Baucus came under fire from critics calling him a beltway insider who no longer really lived in Montana and only occasionally came to visit.
 Until 1991, Baucus owned a house in Missoula, where he practiced law for three years before running for Congress in 1974.
-He didn't own a home again in Montana until February 2002, when he bought half of his mother's house from the Sieben Ranch Company, the ranch started by Baucus's great-grandfather in 1897.
+He didn't own a home again in Montana until February 2002, when he bought half of his mother's house from the ranch started by Baucus's great-grandfather in 1897.

-In April 2009, The Associated Press reported that Baucus and his second wife, the former Wanda Minge, were divorcing after 25 years of marriage and had "parted ways amicably and with mutual respect".
-In 2008, Baucus had been romantically linked with his state office director, Melodee Hanes, whom he later nominated to the vacant position of U.S. Attorney in Montana.
-Hanes then withdrew her nomination before the conflict of interest was discovered, because (according to Baucus) they wanted to be together in Washington, D.C.
-Both the Senator and Hanes had ended their marriages within the previous year.
-Baucus said he was separated from his wife before he began seeing Hanes.
+In April 2009, the Associated Press reported that Baucus and his second wife, the former Wanda Minge, were divorcing after 25 years of marriage and had "parted ways amicably and with mutual respect".

-On July 2, 2011, Baucus married Hanes at the Sieben Ranch in Montana.
+On July 2, 2011, Baucus married girlfriend and former office manager Hanes at the Sieben Ranch in Montana.

-Baucus has completed a 50-mile ultramarathon and has crewed for winner and Vermont native Nikki Kimball at the 100-mile Western States Endurance Run, which he hopes to run in the future.
+Baucus has completed a 50-mile ultramarathon and has crewed for winner and Vermont native Nikki Kimball at the 100-mile Western States Endurance Run, which he hoped to run in the future.